wendyxz/models/README.md

 # Models Download Script
-python script to mass download Xilinx Model Zoo from Github
+Script that mass downloads Xilinx AI Model Zoo from Github

 ## Technologies
 Project is created with: